VonHeikemen/lsp-zero.nvim/README.md

 Returns the neovim specific settings for `sumneko_lua` language server.

 ### `.extend_lspconfig({opts})`

-> (Experimental) There shouldn't be any bugs in the implementation, but one can never know.
-Also, the api may change depending on user feedback.

 The purpose of this function is to allow you to interact with `lspconfig` directly and still enjoy all the keybindings and commands lsp-zero offers.